Isuru-rangana/gztextractor/README.md

 # LLM Based Gazette Extractor

 This project is specific for Sri Lankan Gazette Data Extraction.
-Mainly for Ministry/Department gazettes and People gazettes that assign Ministers, State Ministers, Deputy Ministers and Secretaries to ministries.
+Mainly for Ministry/Department extra ordinary gazettes, amendments and People gazettes that assign Ministers, State Ministers, Deputy Ministers and Secretaries to ministries.

 ## Features